webdevtodayjason/callcenter-testing/README.md

    cp .env.example .env
    ```

-5. Edit the `.env` file with your Twilio credentials and other configuration options.
+5. Edit the `.env` file with your Twilio credentials, admin login credentials, and other configuration options.

 ## 📋 Usage